Vietnam – My Lessons Learned in Leadership

 It All Started With Me Saying YES

-Volunteering is a great way to develop your leadership skills you didn’t know you had.
+Volunteering is a great way to develop the leadership skills you didn’t know you had.
 So I found out and how our day to day survival jobs box us in and restrict us from developing our full leadership and soft skills potential

 I recently completed a 22-day mission with a local charity working with children with cerebral palsy (CP) in Vietnam.
 I was asked to join their international team of health care professionals as a videographer for a 30-minute documentary our local community TV station approved several months earlier.
 I recently just began videotaping my speeches to perfect them and thought capturing stories on videos would make me a stronger speaker.
-Upon our early morning at 3 am arrival and a short sleep, we all met in the lunchroom as most of us have never met before.
+Upon our early morning at 3 am arrival and after a short sleep, we all met in the lunchroom as most of us have never met before.